 Focus and Scope

-- Debate: we are pleased to introduce a new feature allowing readers to comment on and discuss article and image content, and we encourage readers to join critical debates and offer new perspectives on material.
-We also welcome review essays of up to 2500 words.
+- Debate: we invite readers to comment on and discuss article and image content, to join critical debates, and offer new perspectives on material.

 - Research: draw on an extensive range of nineteenth-century online resources via our reading tools to enhance your research.
 Conveniently set up to enable you to search for terms or references alongside reading articles, 19 makes use of web 2.0 technologies to aid your research, encouraging you to discover new links and make fresh connections between material and ideas.

 - Learn: our articles are freely available to view and print, making 19 a valuable educational resource for students and teachers of nineteenth-century studies alike.
 By enabling new pathways to other materials and resources, 19 is an exciting and inspiring point-of-call for inquisitive learners.

 Publication FrequencyWe typically publish two themed issues annually (in spring and autumn), each consisting of peer-reviewed articles that showcase the broadest range of new research in nineteenth-century studies.
 19 cannot, at this point, accept unsolicited work.